waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Victory Road 2F Boulder Puzzle
 - **Conclusion:** A boulder was brought down from Victory Road 3F through the hole at (24, 16) on 3F.
 It landed at (23, 17) on 2F and was pushed to the switch at (10, 17).
 The barrier at (24, 15) is now open.

+## C. Tool Development Ideas
+- **Agent Maintenance Tool:** Create a tool that takes a new piece of verified information (like a type effectiveness) and automatically updates both the notepad and the system prompt of a specified agent.
+This would reduce manual effort and prevent errors from forgetting to update one or the other.